-Sweet experience for girls with autism
+Sweet experience for autistic girls

 Therapy Focus South West Team member, Jonelle Fraser, arranged the tour in celebration of World Autism Awareness Day and this year’s focus topic.
-Jonelle has two daughters with autism and was recently diagnosed herself.
+Jonelle has two autistic daughters and was recently diagnosed herself.
 She said she hoped the chocolate making lesson would help the girls feel a sense of belonging.

 “I wanted to create an opportunity for our girls to come together in Margaret River and feel the support of their community and a sense of belonging.
 I couldn’t think of a better place than the Margaret River Chocolate Company,” Jonelle said.